ThatGuyVanquish/SPL-Assignment-1/README.txt

 This is the work of Tom Or and Nave Hersco.
 Do not copy or tamper with our code.
 Danke.
+oedfjdf
 this is another attempt to pull from desktop

+added these lines to bsdflslgdsflgldsfg fglsfdlglsdfg s gl